Simone Simons (Epica): Born January 17, 1985

-Over the course of Epica's discography, Simons has evolved from a powerful instrument into a master of emotional and tonal color.
+Over the course of Epica's discography, Simons has evolved from a powerful instrument into a emotional and tonal color.
 On albums like The Divine Conspiracy and Design Your Universe, she honed her ability to use different facets of her voice as architectural elements.
-Her lower register became the solid, foundational granite, grounding the philosophical weight of the lyrics.
+Her lower register became the solid, strong foundational granite, grounding the heavy weight of the lyrics.
 Her mid-range, powerful and resonant, formed the towering arches and vaulted ceilings of the chorus.
 And her soaring high notes, often layered with epic choirs, became the stained-glass windows, flooding the entire structure with moments of divine, almost painful beauty.

 This architectural approach is perhaps most evident in her interplay with the band's other vocal element—Mark Jansen's guttural death metal growls.
 Where other bands used the "beauty and the beast" trope as a simple contrast, for Epica, it became a core structural principle.
 Simons' voice is the light, the order, the soaring buttress reaching for the heavens.
 Jansen's growl is the shadow, the chaos, the heavy, earthbound crypt beneath the cathedral.
 The two are not in opposition; they are in a state of dynamic, symbiotic tension, and it is Simons' unwavering vocal presence that ensures the entire structure does not collapse under its own weight.